populationgenomics/talos/design_docs/MOI_Checks.md

 1. Create an instance of the `MoiRunner`, passing a target MOI string and some configuration parameters
 2. During the setup, the MOI string is used to determine which filters to add into the filter list
-3. The `MoiRunner` implements a `.run()` method, which takes a single variant and passes through each filter in turn
+3. The `MoiRunner` implements a `.run()` method, which takes a single variant and the lookup of all compound-hets within this gene, and passes through each filter in turn
 4. Where a variant passes all conditions within a filter class, a 'result' object is created
 5. The result of `.run()` is a list of valid modes of inheritance (ReportedVariant), each including details of the variant(s), and samples